Quantum Temporal Fusion Transformer

 where $A(\bm Q, \bm K) = \text{softmax}\left(\frac{\bm Q \bm K^T}{\sqrt{d_{attn}}}\right)$.
 Multi-head attention, introduced in~\cite{vaswani2017attention}, improves the learning capacity of the model by enabling it to jointly attend (different heads) to information from different representation subspaces at various positions of the given input data.
-If the number of attention head is $ m_H$, then output of multi-head attention mechanism is given by
+If the number of attention heads is $ m_H$, then the output of the multi-head attention mechanism is given by

-where $\bm Q^{(h)}, \bm K^{(h)}, \bm V^{(h)}$ are weights for queries, key and value projections for the $h$-th attention head, and $ \bm W_H$ be the matrix used to combine the concatenated outputs of all attention head.
+where $\bm Q^{(h)}, \bm K^{(h)}, \bm V^{(h)}$ are weights for queries, key, and value projections for the $h$-th attention head, and $ \bm W_H$ is the matrix used to combine the concatenated outputs of all attention heads.

 In a multi-head attention mechanism, the value vectors ($\bm V^{(.)}$) play a crucial role in determining the importance of specific features.
-When different value vectors are used in each head, they may fail to prioritize certain features consistently.
-In contrast, sharing the same value vectors in each head and additive aggregation of all heads increases the model’s capacity efficiently.
+Different value vectors are used in different heads; they may fail to prioritize certain features consistently.
+In contrast, sharing one fixed value vector in all heads and additive aggregation of all heads increase the model’s capacity efficiently.
 This approach is known as Interpretable Multi-head Attention~\cite{lim2021temporal}

 where

 and $\mathbf W_{\tilde{H}}$ is applied as a final linear projection.